cuongct220020/gnn-for-recommender-system/README.md

-# Applying GNNs to Steam Game Recommendation
+# GNNs for Steam Game Recommendation

 > **IT3930 - Project II – Hanoi University of Science and Technology**